frankie2305/citizen-science-web-application/README.md

 * `model.js` contains code to retrieve data from the API and methods to make data available to the application in the Model object
 * `util.js` provides a utility function that deals with a hash path, which is essential for the views as only 1 HTML page `index.html` will be loaded from the server
 * `views.js` has a few view functions to display views to users
-* `form.js` has 2 functions responsible for the submission of the observation form and scrolling to errors if form submission is unsuccessful
+* `form.js` has 3 functions responsible for submitting the observation form and showing errors as well as scrolling to the error alert if form submission is unsuccessful
 * `tabs.js` has a function to style the current active tab in the navigation bar
 * `title.js` has a function to create dynamic titles for different pages